nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 Yeah.
 Yeah.
 Yeah.
 I'll play.
 I can't wait.
 So, yeah.
 So, so, yeah. so in this game, also templates are a thing.
 So spreading out like what you did, where you moved as far away as possible, that's a really good tactical.
 So that you're not plumped together.
 So that it's easy to drop like these templates on you.
 So, okay. my, my idea was to, to aggro the big guy on me.
 Mystic could go up to it and start smacking it.
 You totally can do that.
 Um, it, like, I mean, really, it's kind of like whatever you guys want to do.

 Yep.
 Strategic wise.
 Like if you want somebody to try and keep the attention of the big guy and then have everybody else worry about the ads.
 Yes.
 That's what I'm, that's what, that's, that's what I want to do.
-As, as far as little John is concerned though, he's already mystic marked the big guy.
+As, as far as Lil John is concerned though, he's already mystic marked the big guy.
 So he, his best move 100% of the time at this point is going to be to attack the big guy.
 Cause you can't move your mystic mark really hard.
 So if you want to be doing all that extra damage, you have to be attacking.
 Oh, it'll be worth it.

 Double proficiency bonus.
 That's real good.
 Yep.
 Basically an extra plus two.
 Yeah.
 Okay.
 Yeah.
 Okay.
 Then I'm, will I get a tackle opportunity if I moved to take that, the little guy behind the big guy?
 If you moved here?
 No. If you moved to this guy?
 Yes.
 You would definitely take him and tackle opportunity from that guy.
 Okay.
 So.
 Like at this point, if you want to move you, you have the option of moving around this guy, but you can't move out away from it.
 Okay.
 I'll, I'll, I'll, I'll go behind him to get, to get to.